 So if you use multiple portals within pricelabs and if you want to learn:

-- How to adjust base price or custom on one of the listings and let it flow to the listing on other portals?
+- How to adjust the base price or custom on one of the listings and let it flow to the listing on other portals?

 Read further!